movieSuccess/moviesuccess.github.io/index.md

 ## Financial analysis

 ## Genre clustering

 ## Topic clustering

 Another way to get new insight on the success of a film is to look at their topic.
 For this, we used natural language processing techniques on the plot of movies such as LDA and got 11 topic clusters, each characterised by a lexicon of words.
-These lexicon are shown in the next graph and the title for these clusters were generated using ChatGPT given the first
+These lexicons are shown in the next graph and the title for these clusters were generated using ChatGPT given the first 20 most important words.

+With these wordcloud, we can see that most cluster can be used a thematic of film except “Behind the Scenes of Filmmaking” which shows that some movie plot used